visa for bali

 A KITAS (Kartu Izin Tinggal Terbatas) is a Limited Stay Permit that allows foreigners to reside in Indonesia for 6 to 12 months, depending on the visa category.
 There are various types of KITAS available, including:

-• Work KITAS – Sponsored by an Indonesian company for employment.
+1. Work KITAS – Sponsored by a local company for employment.

-• Investor KITAS – For foreign investors or shareholders of an Indonesian company.
+2. Investor KITAS – For foreign investors or shareholders of a local company.

 KITAS holders may also bring family members, open bank accounts, and enjoy more stability during their stay in Indonesia.